joshiprashanthd/flutter-task-management-app/README.md

 # flutter-task-management-app
-This is a fully functional task management with notification and local storage functional.
-It has smooth animation too.
+This is a fully functional task management app with notification and local storage functionality.
+It has smooth animation too and nice UI.